Q. How are the All-Star teams selected?

 Q. How often does the All-Star team practice and play games?

 A. The team will typically practice no more than 4 times a week once the spring season has ended.
-This is determined on a team by team basis.
-Most practice two days a week.
+Most teams practice 1-2 days a week after the recreation season has ended.
+How often your team practices will be determined by your coach.
 Once tournaments begin, practice will be scheduled as available.

 Q. What type of tournaments does the team play in?